 - Create a view of the park structures.
-Set a view definition to expose a single field that allows the park patrons to report problems with the structures, such as clogged sinks, graffiti, or broken playground equipment.
+Define the view to expose a single field that allows the park patrons to report problems with the structures, such as clogged sinks, graffiti, or broken playground equipment.
 Enable editing on the view but only allow updates to attributes.
-Share the view with the public.
+Enable public data collection and share the view with the public.

 - Create a view of the trails.
 As with the structures, you can set a view definition that makes a single attribute field available that the public can use to report problems with the trail, such as overgrown vegetation or mountain lion sightings.
 Enable editing on the view but only allow updates to attributes.
-Share the view with the public.
+Enable public data collection and share the view with the public.

 - Create a view of the sprinkler systems.
 Enable editing on the view and share it with a group that contains the grounds keepers who install and maintain the sprinklers.